Decision guide

 • Score on outcome, ranking-safety, and total cost — not on raw page volume.

-• AI autopilot looks cheapest until you price in review, penalties, and rework.
+• AI autopilot looks cheapest until you price in quality checks, penalties, and rework.

 • The right answer depends on your stage; this hub links a detailed comparison for each.